sparkapi/SparkiOS/README.md

 Spark iOS API and Example App
 =============================

 The `SparkAPI` object is designed as a standalone Objective-C interface for use with the [Spark API](http://www.sparkplatform.com/docs/overview/api).
+It implements Spark [authentication](http://www.sparkplatform.com/docs/authentication/authentication) via the Hybrid or OpenID methods.
+API calls per HTTP method provide a high-level Spark API interface and return a JSON results array on success while handling erros like session expiration for the client.

-This project also includes an example iPad and iPhone app that makes use of `SparkAPI` object to [authenticate](http://www.sparkplatform.com/docs/authentication/authentication) via Hybrid or OpenID methods, search listings, view listings, view an individual listing with photos and standard fields, and view a user account.
+This project includes an example iPad and iPhone app that makes use of `SparkAPI` object to authenticate via Hybrid or OpenID methods, search listings, view listings, view an individual listing with photos and standard fields, and view a user account.
 View app [screenshots](./SparkiOS/blob/master/Spark iOS Screenshots.pdf) for iPad and iPhone.

 ## Requirements